Skip to main content

 Our basic kitchen designs today can be traced to Gilbreth’s work in the 1920s to 1940s.
 You may know her as the mother from the popular tale about her family, “Cheaper by the Dozen,” written by her husband and daughter in 1948.
 First an autobiographical book about the carefully planned and methodical raising of twelve children, by two parents who made a living as “efficiency engineers,” the story was made into a movie a couple years later (and remade more than 50 years later, starring Steve Martin and Bonnie Hunt.)

-As the first experts in scientific management and efficiency in the workplace, Gilbreth and her husband, Frank, had consulted with factories on their new invention ideas about the best methods of manufacturing in the early 1900s.
+As the first experts in scientific management and efficiency in the workplace, Gilbreth and her husband, Frank, had consulted with factories on the best methods of manufacturing in the early 1900s.
 They used short films to study each individual movement of the human body while performing a particular task.
 Their goal was to reduce the number of steps it took to make a product, as well as reduce the stress on the body (what we call “ergonomics” today.)
 The Gilbreths developed a theory that there was “one best way” to accomplish any multi-step job, and they carried this philosophy into their own home as they managed a full household—and then some.

 Triangle of efficiency